MDSplus/mdsplus/CMakeDeveloperGuide.md

 ### Debugging with Visual Studio Code

-This is the recommended way to debug, please see [Visual Studio Code Integration](#visual-studio-code-integration) below.
+This is the recommended way to debug.
+Please see [Visual Studio Code Integration](#visual-studio-code-integration) below.

 ### Debugging with `gdb`